 A Long-Term View of Association Leadership

-From the outside, the headquarters of Association Management Center (AMC) on busy Lake Avenue in Glenview, IL, looks like an ordinary office building.
+From the outside, the headquarters of Association Management Center (AMC) in Chicago, IL, looks like an ordinary office building.
 Don't be too quick to judge; the place has heart.
 AMC's vision is long-term, full of compassion, and, above all, expansive.
 AMC employees see little that separates them from clients and their members, the local community, the association community, and the global marketplace.
 Everything is interconnected and working together to grow and achieve clearly defined goals.
 At AMC, asking questions like "Why do we exist?" and "How can we make a difference in this world?" is just part of the culture.

 "This organization can dream the big dream because we have the experience and the resources readily available to do that," says Jeff Engle, a company principal.
 AMC is anything but a cookie-cutter firm, he says, because it aims to grow clients through personalized service, wise decision making, and passion on the part of the entire staff.

 Since its founding in 1974 by Art and Dagny Engle, AMC has focused on its clients.
 The company's tagline "Achieve What You Believe" embodies that passion and shows a commitment that extends beyond office walls to each association's membership and specialty.